sam-0905/Namaste-React--1/session-10/Theory/Q&A.md

 -	Fourth way is to using `SCSS & SASS`.

--	Styled components -  styled-components lets you write actual CSS in your JavaScript.Styled-components allows you to create components and attach styles to it using ES6 tagged template literals.
+-	Fifth way is `Styled components` -  styled-components lets you write actual CSS in your JavaScript.Styled-components allows you to create components and attach styles to it using ES6 tagged template literals.
 The styles attached are written in CSS.

 ```
 import styled from 'styled-components';